 Types of network virtualization:

-Desktop Virtualization: The most common virtualization type that IT employees use daily.
-Desktop virtualization provides a way to maintain individual desktops accessible from any device or location with Internet connection.
+Desktop virtualization: the most common virtualization type that IT employees use daily.
+Desktop virtualization provides a way to maintain individual desktops accessible from any device or location with an internet connection.

 Table 1 presents an overview of the different virtualization products available in the market.

 Table 1: different types of virtualization and technology.